Emergency Support and Some Quick Cautions

 In an emergency:

-I recommend my friends always have this guide in hand when they visit an emergency room.
+I recommend patients have this guide in hand when they visit an emergency room.
 This was originally compiled by mast cell specialists for The Mastocytosis Society when their educational materials were being edited by medical specialists.

 Should you require the use of an epinephrine auto-injector, the standard recommendation is to: